TheIconfactory/Tapestry/Documentation/API.md

 <p><img src="https://iconfactory.com/images-v8/if_watermark.png"/></p>
 ```

-Tapestry will create an attachment for this image:
+If no media attachments have been added to an item, Tapestry will create them automatically from inline images and show this in the media viewer:

 <img width="46" height="46" src="https://iconfactory.com/images-v8/if_watermark.png"/>